 Develop a comprehensive tendon tensioning criteria that define when the tendons have been appropriately connected to either the foundation (for tendons installed from the platform) or to the platform (for pre-installed, buoyant tendons).

 In many designs it may be prudent to conduct deployment operations with surface equipment offset from the locations of previously installed seafloor equipment to minimize the damage potential from dropped objects.
 Regardless of the specifics of the installation procedure, the need and potential benefits of comprehensive operator training and equipment familiarization including installation system trials cannot be overemphasized.

+14.4.9.4 Tendon Installation Analyses

+Typical tendon installation encompasses the following major activities for design/analyses.
+Individual design nuances and configurations can require additional checks/analyses:

+Tendon lifting

+Tendon lowering (Free-hanging tendon)

+Free-Standing tendon with buoy hook up

+Tendon-tied arrangement

+The primary objective of the installation analysis is to determine the maximum sea-states in which the tendon deployment (free-hanging tendon) and tendon-TLP latching can be safely performed, and to determine at what time the pre-installed tendon (free-standing tendon) is safe before being connected with TLP.

+As the tendon installation is a planned event and expected to last no longer than 60 days.
+For the normal operation condition, the 10 year design criteria is applied under intact buoy conditions, and for the extreme condition, 1 Year design criteria under flooded buoy condition and 100 Year design criteria intact condition are applied.

+The following criteria shall be considered for tendon installation:

+Tendon strength and fatigue (wave induced and VIV)

+Prevention of contact between tendons and buoys of nearest tendons

+Prevention of overload of the tendon components

+Free-standing tendon design shall consider one TSB compartment damaged condition

+Verify that the tendon shall not undergo any significant wave induced or VIV induced fatigue damage during installation exposure

+Verify that the length of the wire rope used in the tendon tied configuration is sufficient to meet the installation criteria

-14.6.11 Risers
+14.4.10 Risers

 General recommendations on the running of risers can be found in API 16Q.